ppy/osu-wiki/news/2025/2025-04-08-beatmap-spotlights-revival-spring-2025.md

 Starting today, we'd like to split the Beatmap of the Season in two:

 1. The Beatmap of the Season will be selected by Beatmap Spotlight Curators will be announced alongside a season's launch in Playlist A. This makes the Beatmap of the Season a highlight for the most outstanding recent beatmapping creation (according to the curators), serving as an award and so-called spotlight for both the beatmap and its author.
-2. The *players' favourite* voting will still be hosted at the end of each season, including all of the beatmaps selected for the season.
+2. The *players' favourite* voting will still be hosted at the end of each season, including all the beatmaps selected for the season.

 The creator of both highlighted maps will receive 3 months of osu!supporter, which is the same as it used to be in the past.